brainfunc/web-app/docs/TeamInfo.md

   - [OST KIT Alpha Phase II](https://www.youtube.com/watch?v=6dUieg9o7iM&t=50s)

 ## Advisors
-The team has advisors across Medicine and Business verticals, which we feel are a complete set given the current positioning of the project.
-We will look forward to onboard other advisors as we go along as well.
+The team has advisors in the Medicine Field, which we feel are a great complement given the current positioning of the project.
+We will look forward to onboard other advisors as we go along.

 ### Abhinav Sonawane